subllings/eurostyle-retail-insights-with-databricks-fabric/statement/1-eurostyle-business-case.md

   - Train and compare models, track them in **MLflow**, and publish scores back into Gold.

 > Collaboration is mandatory:
->- Analysts raise questions → Engineers implement data cleaning rules.
+>- When analysts raise data quality questions, engineers implement the necessary cleaning rules to address these issues.
->- Engineers provide cleaned Silver data → Scientists use it for feature engineering.
+>- Once engineers provide cleaned Silver data, scientists use this validated dataset for robust feature engineering.
->- Scientists provide churn predictions → Analysts visualize them for business decision-making.
+>- After scientists generate churn predictions, analysts visualize these insights to support strategic business decision-making.